Studentmediene/Momus/doc/GettingStarted.md

 `git clone git@github.com:mediastud/Momus.git`
 where you want it to be.

+##Installing dependencies
+After cloning and after every change to the dependencies, you should run `mvn install` in the root folder.

 ##Running
 See the IntelliJ page on how to do this in the IDE with Hot Swap for easier/faster coding (recommended!).